thomaswilburn/Weir/readme.md

 License
 -------

 Weir is licensed under the GPL because I'm a filthy socialist.
-Take it and make it better for you.
+Take it, change it, make it better for your needs.